Discover the Fairytale Places in Germany

 Bamberg

 Bamberg is an ancient Bavarian village that traces its roots back to 1002 when the Duke of Bavaria ascended to the throne of Germany.
-More importantly, He chose Bamberg as his grand capital.
-Consequently, magnificent edifices began being constructed.
+More importantly, he chose Bamberg as his grand capital.
+Consequently, magnificent edifices began to be constructed.
 These structures are situated at the hill’s summit, providing a breathtaking view of Bamberg.

 Tip: One of the highlights in Bamberg is the old Town Hall building.